zweed4u/PokemonGoWiki/Configuration-files.md

 If you already have it, it will keep a stronger version and will transfer the a weaker one.

 ```"release": {"any": {"keep_best_cp": 2}}```, ```"release": {"any": {"keep_best_cp": 10}}``` - can be any number.

+## Configuring Tasks
+The behaviors of the bot are configured via the `tasks` key in the config.json

 ## Evolve All Configuration